jukaLang/juka-website/docs/faqs.md

 ## Q: Could this language help me in _?

 It might.
 The language is still in early stages, but we are looking for active members.

+### Q: Is Juka Copyrighted?
+Juka is provided under modified AGPL GNU license.
+See https://github.com/jukaLang/DReAM/blob/master/LICENSE

+### Q: How do I start using Juka?
+See the intro and hello world section of the documentation

+### Do you have an IDE or a TextEditor where I can write the code?
+You can write the code using any text editor.
+We are currently working on an extension for Microsoft Visual Studio Code

+## I want to host Juka compiler online...
+How can I do it?
+See the Azure Function documentation.